|UPDATED: November 11, 2018 CONTACT|

 fan is big enough and really powerful, it can equal the cooling

 performance of a heavy duty fan clutch.
-Most will not come close.
+Most electric fans will not come close.

 Also an electric fan may not be as reliable as the mechanical